 There is some variation between different device platforms what restriction configuration profiles are applicable to the devices.
 The following articles describe in detail what restrictions are supported on each device platform, and also, what are the platform-specific requirements for the use of the restriction configuration profiles.

-- Restrictions for Android 5.0 or later devices (available in Miradore Enterprise Plan through Android Enterprise)
+- Restrictions for Android 5.0 or later devices (available in Miradore Premium Plan through Android Enterprise)

 - Restrictions for Samsung’s Android devices with Android 4.2 or later and Samsung for Enterprise (SAFE) supported.